Fernando Chalana

 Fernando Albino de Sousa Chalana (/pt/; 10 February 1959 – 10 August 2022) was a Portuguese football player and manager.

-Widely regarded as one of the greatest talents of his era in Portuguese football, the diminutive left winger's main asset was his ball control and dribbling skills.
+Regarded as one of the greatest talents of his era in Portuguese football, the left winger's main asset was his ball control and dribbling skills.

 His career, highly troubled by injuries, was mainly spent at Benfica, where he also later worked as a manager.
 Prior to his physical problems, he helped Portugal reach the semi-finals at Euro 1984.

 Playing career

 Born in Barreiro, Setúbal District, Chalana began his football career at Barreirense, then moved to Lisbon neighbours Benfica in 1974, where he established himself the following eight years, scoring and assisting alike as he helped them conquer, amongst other accolades, five Primeira Liga and three Taça de Portugal trophies.

 Aged only 17 (fourth youngest ever), on 17 November 1976, Chalana won his first cap for Portugal, against Denmark for the 1978 FIFA World Cup qualifiers – at that age, he became Benfica's youngest player to score a goal at the Estádio da Luz.
 The peak of his career took place precisely on the international front, at UEFA Euro 1984, in France.
 There, the Little Genius was one of the team's leading figures, excelling in dribbling throughout the tournament, notably in the 3–2 semi-final loss against the hosts, setting up both goals for Rui Jordão.

 Moving to a club in that country after the tournament, Bordeaux, Chalana failed to impress over three full seasons, mainly due to persistent injuries.
 In 1987, he returned to Benfica, never being able to reproduce his previous form; his last international appearance was a friendly with Sweden on 12 November 1988, which finished with a goalless draw.

 Chalana wrapped his career at 33, with one season apiece with Lisbon-based sides Belenenses and Estrela da Amadora, the latter in the second division.